Music Together® believes that:

 Canta y Baila Conmigo es un programa único que combina la educación musical infantil con inmersión de lenguaje.
 Para niños de 0 a 6 años.
 En la próxima página, busca el horario de las clases.

-Canta y Baila Conmigo is an innovative Spanish immersion music class (kids 0-6) equally emphasizing Music AND Language/culture learning.
-See next page for class locations and schedules.
+Canta y Baila Conmigo is an innovative Spanish immersion music class (kids birth-6) equally emphasizing Music AND Language/culture learning.
+See next page for schedules.

 Want to teach Canta y Baila Conmigo?
-Trainings will be offered around the country and in Twin Cities.
-See this link or contact us.
+Trainings are offered online!
+See the link or contact us.

 What is a Music Together class like?